ojassurana/tp/docs/UserGuide.md

 > **Note:** This program only accepts .jpg images.

+> **Important:** Only images with GPS data can be uploaded.
+You can use [Online EXIF Viewer](https://onlineexifviewer.com/) to check if your images contain GPS data before uploading them.

 ### Selecting a Photo

 Select an existing photo to view content and display its details.